 Women in Science and Engineering

-Currently, I am involved with the Women in Science and Engineering (WISE) Program at the University of Arizona.
-I have served as a guest lecturer for the Imagine Your STEM Future (IYSF) program and am developing astronomy curriculum for that program.
-I have also given a guest lecture as part of the Bio/Diversity Project on Translational Science Communication.
-Stay tuned for more updates on my involvement with WISE!
+While an NSF Fellow at the University of Arizona, I was involved with the Women in Science and Engineering (WISE) Program.
+I developed astronomy curriculum for the Imagine Your STEM Future (IYSF) program and was a guest lecturer.
+I also gave a guest lecture as part of the Bio/Diversity Project on Translational Science Communication.

 GRAD-MAP